The Church (Mr. Oizo album)

-The Church is a studio album by Mr. Oizo.
+The Church is the fifth studio album by French electronic music composer Mr. Oizo.
 The album was released on November 18, 2014, under Brainfeeder Records.

 Critical reception

-AllMusic wrote that "while the best songs here are entertaining individually, they tend to diminish each other within the album's context.
+AllMusic wrote that "while the best songs here are entertaining individually, they tend to diminish each other within the album's context".

 Track listing

 All tracks written and produced by Quentin Dupieux except where noted.